Tang Shu Shuen

-Tang Shu Shuen (唐書璇 (Táng Shūxuán); born 1941) is a former Hong Kong film director.
-Though her film career was brief, she was a trailblazer for socially critical art cinema in Hong Kong's populist film industry, as well as its first noted woman director.
-Operating as the territory's only female film director during the 1960s and 1970s, she was among the few Chinese women directors working in cinema during that era.
+Tang Shu Shuen (唐書璇 (Táng Shūxuán); born 1941) is a Hong Kong film director, best known for her innovative films The Arch (1968) and China Behind (1974).
+Though her film career was brief, she was a trailblazer for socially critical art cinema in Hong Kong's populist film industry, as well as its first noted woman director, and one of the few Chinese women directors working in cinema during the 1960s and 70s.

 Early life and education

-Born and raised in Hong Kong, Tang Shu Shuen went to the United States for university after graduating from secondary school.
+Born and raised in Hong Kong, Tang went to the United States for university after graduating from secondary school.
 She graduated from the University of Southern California.
 After graduation, she worked on advertising films in the United States.

 Family background

-Tang Shu Shuen is the younger sister of the late artist David Sheekwan (唐書琨), cousin of Hong Kong lyricist Susan Tang Shuchen (唐書琛), and granddaughter of Tang Jiyao (唐繼堯), a Yunnan warlord from the Republican era.
+Tang is the younger sister of the late artist David Sheekwan (唐書琨), cousin of Hong Kong lyricist Susan Tang, and granddaughter of Yunnan warlord Tang Jiyao.